uc-cdis/hatchery/doc/howto/configuration.md

     * `s3-objects-expiration-days` (int, default 30): objects created in S3 by Nextflow are deleted after the specified number of days.
     * `sample-config-public-image`: a publicly-accessible image that any user can pull to test Nextflow workflows.
 Will be mentioned in the auto-generated sample configuration and documentation when a user launches a Nextflow workspace.
     * `imagebuilder-reader-role-arn`: see the [nextflow-global.imagebuilder-reader-role-arn section](/doc/explanation/nextflow.md#nextflow-globalimagebuilder-reader-role-arn) of the Nextflow workspaces documentation.
+    * `batch-node-disk-size` (int, default 50): Size of the volume (in GB) attached to nodes spun up by AWS batch compute environment
 * `containers` is the list of workspaces available to be run by this instance of Hatchery.
 Each container must be a single image and expose a web server.
     * `target-port` specifies the port that the container is exposing the webserver on.
     * `cpu-limit` the CPU limit for the container matching Kubernetes resource spec.